 It seems the bubble has been popped.
 Things need to change around here FAST, before you all lose your minds!
 Solution?
 You need to teach your new family member who is the leader and how to follow simple commands...

-Initially your training will consist of house training (at least for a puppy) and hopefully crate training (for both puppies and adult dogs).
-My dog, Justice, was house trained easily within a week, and crate trained within a couple weeks as well!
+Initially your training will consist of house training (at least for a puppy) and crate training (for both puppies and adult dogs).
+My first dog, Justice, was house trained easily within a week, and crate trained within a couple weeks as well!
 Milo, our rescue Cockapoo, took a little longer, but he's also house and crate trained too.

 Crate training a dog is easy, if you do it the right way.
 Take your time on each step, and never use it for punishment or "time-outs"!
 It makes house training a puppy a breeze, so make sure that you start as soon as your puppy or new dog comes home.

-To get you started with basic dog obedience training, I want to give you some easy tips to start putting into practice with your puppy or adult dog.
+To get you started with basic training, I want to give you some simple tips to start putting into practice with your puppy or adult dog.
 Yes, an older dog can learn basic obedience training, too!

 Understand this - the more often a dog fails at something, the more he's going to want to avoid that exercise because you're never happy with him.
-Instead, keep distractions to a minimum when first training, and work in tiny increments.
+Instead, keep distractions to a minimum when first starting basic dog obedience training, and work in tiny increments.

 And don't drop the leash until you are 150% sure that your dog will stay.
 This ensures that the training exercise will be successful, and your dog will be happy to repeat that good behavior again next time!